sasasavic82/roborover/README.md

 ## Project Structure

-RoboRover comes in two parts:
+RoboRover comes in 3 parts:

-1. The base hardware; and
+1. RoboRover base hardware
-2. Software components
+2. Roborover base software dependencies (Raspbian for Robots OS, dependencies); and
+3. Application stack (Basestation UI, Infrastructure & roverOS Services)

-### Hardware
+### RoboRover Base Hardware

 RoboRover is built upon an existing robotics platform from [Dexter] Industries, and can be purchased here in it's entirety: [GoPiGo3].
 The base kit costs around `$100` and includes the most essential components (without the Raspberry Pi):